 Practising and training to increase your skills

-Getting leverage takes time.
+Remember that getting leverage takes time.
 While many young people want to have a big impact right away, research finds that most people reach their peak output at age 40–60.
-We discuss how to increase your leverage by investing in your career capital in another article.
+We discuss how to increase your leverage by investing in your career capital in an upcoming article.

 When aiming to do good, we typically first think of ways to contribute directly.